vebnz/seekacar/README.md

-Let's Get Rental
+*Seek a car*

-This project is a simple car rental comparision web application which uses PHP, CodeIgniter, and cURL to search and scrape multiple car rental companies in New Zealand.
+This project is a car rental comparision web application, which main usage is to get the user the cheapest rental car on a specified time/date range that suits them.

 Authors:
-- Michael Mackenzie
+* Michael Mackenzie
-- Jamie Gracie
+* Jamie Gracie